marq-andrew/cloud-jalendu/jalendu_readme.txt

 **/agelocks** lists the data used to maiintain age locks.
 Since this is sensitive data, it is a moderator only command.

+**/cleanup** runs the landing zone cleanup code in case for some reason it doesn't run when it should.

 __4. Functions.__